 The SPI Technogrants will not support:

-Costs relating to salaries of permanent academic positions, overhead as well as the acquisition of long- term assets (as opposed to consumable required for the project).
+Costs relating to salaries of permanent academic positions, overhead as well as the acquisition of long- term assets (as opposed to consumables required for the project).

 Private companies and start-ups are eligible to join the project as partners but should work within a project coordinated by a PI employed at a Swiss public research institution.
 SPI cannot support projects coordinated by private companies.